 Nature designed it so that we couldn’t overeat fructose, by putting it with fiber.
 Take an orange, for example.
 You’d probably be full after one.
 So what do people do?
 They take 6 of them and juice them, removing all the fiber and concentrating the fructose, giving you essentially a high fructose product.
 All fruit juices, organic or not, are still high fructose products and should be consumed in moderation, if at all.
 In fact, the American Pediatric Association recommends severely limiting fruit juice consumption in children (no more than one glass per day).

 So where do you find high concentrations of fructose?
 In eating too much fruit, obviously, and then also in sodas, with their high fructose corn syrup.
-Many processed foods contain HFCS, including spaghetti sauces, crackers, and other foods you wouldn’t think need sweetening.
-Agave nectar is another one — advertised as “low-glycemic”, it’s actually higher in fructose than HFCS!
+Sugar, being 50% fructose, is a big offender.
+Agave nectar is another one — advertised as “low-glycemic”, it’s actually higher in fructose than HFCS at an eye-popping 90%.
 Low-fat foods often have sweeteners in them, some of them being HFCS.
 There’s a new thing popping up on sodas — crystalline fructose.
 Don’t fall for it.
 Just read the labels.

 How much is too much?
 Some people notice they can’t lose weight if they eat too much fruit.
-We eat fruit maybe 2 or 3 times a week.
+Personally, we eat fruit maybe twice a week, perhaps a little more in the summer.
 We see other sources saying that for adults, keep fructose sources to less than 25 grams per day, and for kids even less — like 15 grams a day (because they often will get more from other sources, since it’s added to just about ALL processed foods and beverages.
+We try to buy seasonally and we try to buy local.